tyleracorn/quartz/content/DnD/Sessions/030-20230711-Escape_attempt.md

 ## Session Summary

 After finding our gear, we can't help but head back and check out the hidden passage.
 We eventually find a room that looks like the #black_spyder main office and sleeping area.
 We steal some stuff and find some information on what might be happening.
-As we are leaving however we are attacked by
+As we are leaving however, we are attacked by #mavehous .
+She sounds the alarm and starts running.
+We are battling/chasing after her.
+We are trying to take her out and then go back for Farquad.

 ## Recap of Last Session